Day 5: September 30,

 Fort Myers Cash Crops

-Farming was the predominant industry on the island as well as on the mainland.
+Farming was the predominant industry on the island and the mainland.

-Many farmers experimented with growing a wide variety of products such as grapes, avocados, grapefruit, oranges, sapodillas, peaches, pineapples, coconut, and peaches.
+Many farmers experimented with growing a wide variety of products, including grapes, avocados, grapefruit, oranges, sapodillas, peaches, pineapples, coconuts, and papayas.

 Eventually, the pineapple became Florida's Cash Crop.